DuncanNM/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20-hiago removes all letters c and C from input 21-reverse reverses the input
-22-users_and_homes displays all users and their home directories sorted by users
+22-users_and_homes displays all users and their home directories sorted by users 100-empty_casks finds all empty files and dirs in the current dir and all sub dirs 101-gifs lists all files with a .gif extension in the current dir and all its sub dirs 102-acrostic decodes acrostics taht use the first letter of each line 103-the_biggest_fan parses web servers logs in TSV format as input and displays the 11 hosts which did the most requests